AriFordsham/GHCWiki/strict-pragma.md

    let !(p,q) = if flob then (undefined, undefined) else (True, False)
   ```

   which will strictly evaluate the RHS, and bind `p` and `q` to the components of the pair.
-But the pair itself is lazy (unless we also compile the Prelude with `-XStrict`; see "Modularity" below).
+But the pair itself is lazy (unless we also compile the Prelude with `Strict`; see "Modularity" below).
 So `p` and `q` may end up bound to `undefined`.
 See also "Recursive and polymorphic let bindings" below.

 - **Case expressions.**  The patterns of a case expression get an implicit bang, unless disabled with `~`.
 For example